StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/cold-hot-backup-restore.md

 {!includes/backup-requirement.md!}

-TheHive is built on an architecture that includes [Apache Cassandra as the database](../../installation/step-by-step-installation-guide.md#apache-cassandra), [Elasticsearch as the indexing engine](../../installation/step-by-step-installation-guide.md#elasticsearch), and [files stored either locally, using an Network File System (NFS), or in MinIO S3 object storage](../../installation/step-by-step-installation-guide.md#file-storage).
-This setup requires careful attention to ensure consistency across the data, index, and files for successful backups.
-Any inconsistency between them could result in restoration failures.
+TheHive is built on an architecture that includes [Apache Cassandra as the database](../../installation/step-by-step-installation-guide.md#apache-cassandra), [Elasticsearch as the indexing engine](../../installation/step-by-step-installation-guide.md#elasticsearch), and [file storage managed either locally, via a Network File System (NFS), or using S3-compatible object storage as MinIO](../../installation/step-by-step-installation-guide.md#file-storage).
+This architecture requires careful coordination to maintain consistency across the database, index, and file storage during backups.
+Any mismatch between these components can lead to restoration failures.

 ## Cold vs. hot backup and restore comparison